 Features We Love: 5 speed levels, 4 hours of battery life, eight interchangeable massage gun heads

 - Motor isn’t as powerful as other massage guns

 - Massage gun case doesn’t have a spot for every head

-Ekrin Athletics makes an excellent middle-tier massage gun, which we wanted to make sure we included on this list.
-The handle has an angle slightly larger than 90 degrees which makes it more comfortable to use on your thighs and arms, but a little harder to use on your back or the backs of your legs.
-For these spots, I found myself gripping closer to the head so I could apply more direct pressure.
+Ekrin Athletics makes an excellent middle-tier massage gun, which we wanted to ensure we included on this list.
+The handle has an angle slightly larger than 90 degrees, making it more comfortable on your thighs and arms but a little harder to use on your back or the backs of your legs.
+For these spots, I gripped closer to the head to apply more direct pressure.

-It’s a pretty skinny massage gun which makes it easier to hold, and it’s not unnecessarily heavy.
+It’s a pretty skinny massage gun, making it easier to hold and not unnecessarily heavy.
 It has five speeds rather than three, which pushes it into the middle tier range especially given its more powerful motor.
-It’s louder than the Sportneer massage guns, but quieter than more expensive guns.
+It’s louder than the Sportneer massage guns but quieter than more expensive guns.
 In almost all categories, this massage gun falls in the middle.

-Features We Love: Easy one-button operation, up to 8 hours of battery life, 56 pounds of force at the highest intensity, 5 speeds between 1400-3200 reps per minute
+Features We Love: Easy one-button operation, up to 8 hours of battery life, 56 pounds of force at the highest intensity, five speeds between 1400-3200 reps per minute

 - Long handle makes this gun easy to use and maneuver